 - Distraction-How many environments (with all that those environments contain people, toys, food, critters, dogs, grass, trucks, cars, and so on) can your dog work reliably in with the all those measurements, which will all have to be built up again in those environments.

-By the way the first step to progress if your goal is having an off leash trained dog, is that the dog can do everything on leash.
+The first step to having an off leash dog is that the dog can do everything you want on leash first, in my opinion.
 I will most likely talk about off leash training sometime in the near future.